LumiSpy/lumispy/doc/source/user_guide/introduction.rst

 ===============

-**LumiSpy** is an open-source python library aimed at helping with the analysis of luminescence spectroscopy data -- the development started mainly with photoluminescence (PL), cathodoluminescence (CL), electroluminescence (EL) and Raman spectroscopy in mind.
+**LumiSpy** is an open-source python library aimed at helping with the analysis of luminescence spectroscopy data.
+The development started mainly with photoluminescence (PL), cathodoluminescence (CL), electroluminescence (EL) and Raman spectroscopy in mind.
 Besides the standard continuous-excitation spectral data, the idea is to provide tools also for the analysis of time-resolved (transient) measurements.
-However, it may prove useful also for other optical measurements, such as absorption or transmission spectroscopy, scanning optical near field miscroscopy (SNOM), as well as fourier-transform infrared spectroscopy (FTIR).
+However, LumiSpy may prove useful also for other optical measurements, such as absorption or transmission spectroscopy, scanning optical near field miscroscopy (SNOM), as well as fourier-transform infrared spectroscopy (FTIR).